joidegn/leo-cli/readme.md

 #leo-cli
 ===================

 leo-cli is a command line tool which can be used to translate words or phrases from several languages to german.
-It uses the open source dictionary [dict.leo.org][].
+It uses the open dictionary [dict.leo.org][].
 I wrote this because visiting their website, choosing the language, typing the word and clicking the submit button required several too many steps.
 I am a lazy person.

 [dict.leo.org]: http://dict.leo.org